yasuyk/coffee-fof/README.md

 A `ff-find-other-file` wrapper for coffee-mode.el.

-Find the CoffeeScript or JavaScript file corresponding to this file.
+- You can find the CoffeeScript or JavaScript file corresponding to this file.
+- You can find the CoffeeScrpt/JavaScript or test/spec file corresponding to this file.

 ## Requirements